 These are some common types that you have heard more frequently.
 There are many more.
 Let’s unwrap all of them.

 A computer virus behaves exactly like a virus in a living body.
-A virus is a malware that keeps multiplying itself in the system till your devices get incapable to handle the load.
+A virus is malware that keeps multiplying itself in the system till your devices get incapable to handle the load.
 Eventually, your system crashes.

 Eventually, it damages the system and corrupts your original files.
 Your files cannot be read once it gets affected by viruses.
 This is one of the most common types of malware.